git-vru/PersonalExpenseManager/ReadME.md

 # Personal Expense Tracker

-Description: An application to track personal expenses
-Features:

-Input transactions with categories, amounts, and dates.
-Display a summary of expenses and income.
-Generate reports for a specific time period.
-Export and import transaction data (CSV or Excel).

-TODO:
-try to change the dates to chrono libra
-# Project Name

 ## Overview

-This project is a comprehensive financial reporting tool designed to manage and analyze transaction data.
+This project is a comprehensive financial reporting tool used from the CLI designed to manage and analyze transaction data.
 It allows users to import, export, and generate various financial reports based on different criteria such as date ranges, categories, and payment modes.
 The application also provides options to generate reports in CSV and Excel formats.

 ## Features